isomerpages/isomerpages-isomergovsg/_resources/2-how-to-change-the-colors-for-your-website.md

 collection_name: resources
 ---

-You can change the primary and secondary color of your website:
+You can change the primary and secondary color of your website by:
-- In your repo, find /misc/custom.scss file
+1. In your repo, find /misc/custom.scss file
-- Edit /custom.scss file
+2. Edit custom.scss file
-- Change the primary and secondary color of your website by amending the file section in the file
+3. Change the primary and secondary color of your website by amending the section below inside custom.scss file

 ```
 # code block